 — G. Tyler Miller, Jr., American Chemist (1971)

 3rd – 5th Grade

 Investigate tropical rainforests layer by layer and discover what makes this habitat such an important part of global health.
 The incredible biodiversity and animal adaptations found in a rainforest are an important part of this class.
 Meet animal species that call a rainforest home.

-From lush rainforests to the driest deserts and savannahs in between, this amazing continent offers a variety of ecosystems and animals.
-Meet our African zoo animals and learn the unique ways they survive and thrive on the African continent.
+From lush rainforests to the driest deserts and savannahs in between, the African continent offers a variety of ecosystems and animals.
+Meet our African zoo animals and learn the unique adaptations that help them survive and thrive in their habitat.

 6th – 8th Grade